 Renew your Thai drivers license in Chiang Mai.

 For those of you that stay long term in Chiang Mai or Thailand in general, you’ll need to apply for a local license after 3 months.
-Your first license will be probationary and good either 1 or 2 years depending on the visa you’re on .
+Your first license will be probationary and good either for 2 years.
 After that, you can renew your Thai drivers license to a standard license good for 5 years (closer to 6yrs) at a time.

 There are plenty of posts out there detailing how to get your first license, but this post is aimed at those long-term residents looking to renew their Thai drivers license.